Our mission is to treat you with dignity and respect.

 We have designated areas on-site for smoking.
 If you’re trying to give up smoking, we will be happy to give you support in doing so.

-In our facilities, we give all our service users (which includes you) the support to make your own meals as a community.
+In our facilities, we give all our young people (which includes you) the support to make your own meals as a community.
 We expect involvement from all our service users in planning menus and shopping for ingredients, as well as the preparation of the meals themselves.
 Many of our service users find this a particularly enjoyable aspect of life, and the skills learned are exceptionally useful.

 If you have any special dietary requirements, don’t hesitate to let our staff know and we’ll make sure that these are being met.